Back to Knowledgebase

 • Replacing a missed feed: pump at roughly the same time you would have nursed

-• Maintaining supply while apart: match the number of sessions to how often your baby would normally feed
+• Maintaining supply while apart: match the number of sessions to how often your baby would usually feed

-• Building a stash: add one or two short sessions per day, often in the morning when supply tends to be higher
+• Building a stash: add one or two short sessions each day, often in the morning when supply tends to be higher

-• Exclusively pumping: most people need around 8 sessions per day in the early weeks, gradually spacing them out over time
+• Exclusively pumping: many people need around 8 sessions per day in the early weeks, then gradually space them out over time

 Cleaning and Care